Alfred-Skyblue/vue-draggable-plus/src/__docs__/guide/index.en-US.md

 Since the `vue3` component of `Sortablejs` has not been updated, it has been seriously out of touch with `vue3`, so this project was born.
 This component is based on `Sortablejs`, so if you want to know more about `Sortablejs`, you can check it out [`Sortablejs` official website](https://github.com/SortableJS/Sortable)

-We have encapsulated a variety of usages for this, you can use components, `hooks`, or instructions, there is always one that suits you
+We have encapsulated a variety of usages for this, you can use components, function, or instructions, there is always one that suits you

 ## Solve pain points